James M. McPherson

-James Munro McPherson (born October 11, 1936) is an American Civil War historian and is the George Henry Davis '86 Professor Emeritus of United States History at Princeton University.
+James Munro McPherson (born October 11, 1936) is an American historian specializing in the American Civil War.
+He is the George Henry Davis '86 Professor Emeritus of United States History at Princeton University.
 He received the 1989 Pulitzer Prize for Battle Cry of Freedom: The Civil War Era.
 McPherson was the president of the American Historical Association in 2003.

 Early life and education

-Born in Valley City, North Dakota, McPherson graduated from St. Peter High School, and he received his Bachelor of Arts at Gustavus Adolphus College (St. Peter, Minnesota) in 1958 (from which he graduated magna cum laude), and his Ph.D. at Johns Hopkins University in 1963 where he studied under C. Vann Woodward.
+Born in Valley City, North Dakota, McPherson graduated from St. Peter High School in St. Peter, Minnesota, and received his Bachelor of Arts in 1958 from Gustavus Adolphus College, also in St. Peter, from which he graduated magna cum laude.
+He received his Ph.D. from Johns Hopkins University in 1963, where he studied under C. Vann Woodward.

 Career

 McPherson joined the faculty of Princeton in 1962.
-His works include The Struggle for Equality, awarded the Anisfield-Wolf Award in 1965.
-In 1988, he published his Pulitzer-winning book, Battle Cry of Freedom.
+His works include The Struggle for Equality: Abolitionists and the Negro in the Civil War and Reconstruction, awarded the Anisfield-Wolf Award in 1965.
+In 1988, he published his Pulitzer-winning book, Battle Cry of Freedom: The Civil War Era.
 His 1990 book, Abraham Lincoln and the Second American Revolution argues that the emancipation of slaves amounts to a second American Revolution.
 McPherson's 1998 book, For Cause and Comrades: Why Men Fought in the Civil War, received the Lincoln Prize.
 In 2002, he published both a scholarly book, Crossroads of Freedom: Antietam 1862, and a history of the American Civil War for children, Fields of Fury.

-McPherson published This Mighty Scourge in 2007, a series of essays about the American Civil War.
+In 2007, McPherson published This Mighty Scourge: Perspectives on the Civil War, a series of essays about the American Civil War.
 One essay describes the huge difficulty of negotiation when regime change is a war aim on either side of a conflict.
 "For at least the past two centuries, nations have usually found it harder to end a war than to start one.
 Americans learned that bitter lesson in Vietnam, and apparently having forgotten it, we're forced to learn it all over again in Iraq."
 One of McPherson's examples is the American Civil War, in which both the Union and the Confederacy sought regime change.
 It took four years to end the war.

+Among McPherson's other books are The Negro's Civil War: How American Blacks Felt and Acted During the War for the Union (1965), The Abolitionist Legacy: From Reconstruction to the NAACP (1975), and Drawn with the Sword: Reflections on the American Civil War (1996).